 My next big financial goal is to buy an additional rental property so I can increase passive income.
 I also sometimes consider saving up for a Cobra kit car, but that’s probably going to wait.

-Thank you so much for sharing your story Jackie!
-You committed to a goal of being debt free and achieved it!
+Thank you so much for sharing your story, Jackie!
+You committed to the goal of being debt-free and achieved it!

 Grab Your FREE Budget Binder Here

-Make sure to pin me for later and join us over on Pinterest =)
+Make sure to save me for later and join us over on Pinterest =)